 - Keep screens out of bedrooms.
 Aside from the fact that electronic screens can disrupt one’s circadian rhythms many kids will be on their devices when their parents believe they are sleeping.
 Keeping electronics out of bedrooms and putting them in common areas helps to keep kids from isolating themselves by putting them in greater proximity to the family.
 It also provides you with an easier way to supervise your child’s behavior and communication while they’re playing.

-3. Have your child participate in semi-structured or unstructured social experience with similar-age peers.
+3. Have your son participate in semi-structured or unstructured social experience with similar-age peers.
 Offer a few options, tell them they are going to choose at least one, make it non-negotiable.
 Opportunities like scouts, youth group events, theater groups, non-competitive sports help kids to form emotional memories attached to experiences and people.
-While they still need to learn skills and strategies to successfully navigate social situations and cultivate friendships the more they are around similar-age peers in loosely structured or unstructured social situations the greater opportunity they will have to increase their resiliency regarding spending time with peers.
-Many kids diagnosed with ADHD/Asperger’s/ASD will say “no” to anything unfamiliar.
-When parents give into their child’s anxiety or inflexibility they unintentionally deny them the opportunity to build resiliency and create good memories with peers.
+While they still need to learn skills and strategies to successfully navigate social situations and cultivate friendships, the more they are around similar-age peers in loosely structured or unstructured social situations the greater opportunity they will have to improve their social skills and executive functioning.

 Most importantly..Avoid negotiating, debates and arguments about video games.
 It is best to be very “black & white” regarding screen time.
 Keep in mind that unused time should not be rolled over to another day.